 In 1954 advertisements in The Modesto Bee show Roy performing at The Riverbank Clubhouse in Riverbank, Ca.

-Another band Roy performed with was The Glenn Stepp Band and performed on a radio and/or TV show during this time.
+Another band Roy performed with was The Glenn Stepp Band and performed on his radio and also a part of Glenn's TV show during this time.
+The TV show appears to have went on the air in early 1954 and went off the air in late 1955.
 Glenn performed in the central valley of California in the Modesto and Stockton area and was a friendly competitor of Chester Smith who was also on the scene at the time.

 In 1979, writer and publisher of Steel Guitarist Magazine and SGHOF Inductee, Tom Bradshaw, wrote an article about western swing music in which Roy Honeycutt was one of the featured steel guitarists mentioned in the article.
 That issue points out that Roy played with the Texas Playboys for a brief time in 1946 before he joined the Luke Wills band.
 The article says he was somewhat influenced by Noel Boggs.
 Both Roy and Noel can be heard on the Tiffany Transcriptions that were made from 1945 through 1948.
 The article noted that Roy's work especially stood out and developed that in one recording, "Bring It On Down To My House, Honey", it was difficult to determine whether it was Roy or Noel playing on that recording.
 The article then mentions Roy went on to become an accomplished player by the 1950s and developed a one-string jazz style that rivaled another steel legend, Joaquin Murphy.